 You’re going to be spending a whole lot of time with them, and knowing that they’re going to be helpful to you, do their job well and have your best interest at heart is going to help you by making you more likely to see the process through all the way to the end and make you more likely to keep your appointments.

 Being informed about your treatment is a factor in your success.
 If you know why you’re doing each exercise, you’re more likely to do it.
 If you know why you’re getting a treatment, you’ll be more likely to go and less likely to feel particularly discouraged if it is difficult or painful.
-If you ever leave feeling more confused then when you went in, you need to get more information from your therapist.
+If you often leave feeling more confused than when you went in, you need to get more information from your therapist.
 You might need to ask more questions, but if you’re not getting clear answers, they may not be the right therapist.

-There’s a reason time is important in two ways in your recovery.
-You need to get an appointment, but there’s another way time factors in that may not be as obvious.
+Obviously, you need to get an appointment, but there’s another way time factors in that may not be as obvious.
 You also need to get enough time with your therapist in each appointment.
 If you’ve only got 15 minutes with your therapist, they don’t have a lot of time to build a personalized plan and execute it.
 It also isn’t easy to effectively treat an injury from outside the room.
 If you spend more time alone with a machine than with your therapist each appointment, there’s probably a more effective treatment option.

 Not everyone is the same, so not every treatment plan should be.
 Your physio should take into account your body, your injury, how well you’re healing, your pain levels and a whole lot of other factors.
 If they’re not asking a lot of questions and changing things up, they may be treating based on a protocol for your injury, rather than your specific case.
 This plan might work perfectly for you, but it also might not, and that’s all based on luck.
 Don’t rely on luck, rely on a therapist who is building a plan for you.